 Veteran Admission and Military Credit

-The Office of Undergraduate Admissions receives then reviews the academic course work of students who earned post-secondary credit while serving in the armed forces.
-Post-secondary credit is defined as credit earned by means of successful completion of a college-level, academic course at a regionally accredited college or university, including the CCAF.
+The Office of Undergraduate Admissions receives then reviews the academic course work of students who earned post-secondary credit while serving in the US Armed Forces.
+Post-secondary credit is defined as credit earned by means of successful completion of a college-level, academic course at a regionally accredited college or university.
 In compliance with Texas Education Code 51.3042, eligible former members of the military who are admitted or readmitted as an undergraduate will be awarded two hours of "course credit for all physical education courses required by the institution for any undergraduate degree," and an additional 12 hours of “military education” credit, which may be applied to satisfy any elective requirement.

 The two hours of physical education credit will be awarded by Undergraduate Admissions upon receipt of Form DD-214 as long as the following can be verified: two years of active military duty; the student graduated from an accredited high school or equivalent; and the student is an honorably discharged member of the military who completed at least two years of service or was discharged because of a disability.
 The student must also submit an official high school transcript.
 Other military course work may be considered for transfer credit upon receipt of these acceptable forms of documentation: